Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-04.md

 ### [Priority](#TutorialLesson4-Priority)

-Sometimes, when you have many Triggers (or few worker threads in your Quartz thread pool), Quartz may not have enough resources to immediately fire all of the Triggers that are scheduled to fire at the same time.
+Sometimes, when you have many Triggers (or a few worker threads in your Quartz thread pool), Quartz may not have enough resources to immediately fire all of the Triggers that are scheduled to fire at the same time.
 In this case, you may want to control which of your Triggers get first crack at the available Quartz worker threads.
 For this purpose, you can set the *priority* property on a Trigger.
 If N Triggers are to fire at the same time,